isarnassiri/scQCEA/index.md

 Before running the `GenerateInteractiveQCReport()` function, you need to transfer the `metrics_summary.csv` and `samples.metadata` files to the Inputs/ folder.
 You can use the `MetricsSummary.sh` script to automatise transferring files for a scRNA-Seq project (e.g., P230078) as follows:

-You need to copy the MetricsSummary.sh script available at [LINK](https://github.com/isarnassiri/scQCEA/tree/MetricsSummary) to the folder of inputs files.
+You need to copy the MetricsSummary.sh script available at [LINK](https://github.com/isarnassiri/scQCEA/tree/MetricsSummary) to the folder of inputs files and run it as follows:

 ```{r,eval=FALSE}
 #- copy MetricsSummary.sh script to the project folder: